joseriveraphd/cyclistic_r_tableau/README.md

 <img src="cyclisticreport_files/member_stations.png" style="width:70.0%" />
 </p>

-Findings from geospatial data reveal the following trends: 1.
-Number of rides in cluster 1 is higher for casual riders 2.
-Number of rides in cluster 2 is higher for annual members
+Findings from geospatial data reveal the following trends:

+1. Number of rides in cluster 1 is higher for casual riders

+2. Number of rides in cluster 2 is higher for annual members

-The top stations in Cluster 1 contain recreational areas (Navy Pier, Millenium Park, etc.) while stations in Cluster 2 contain commercial establishments.
+The top stations in Cluster 1 contain recreational areas (Navy Pier, Millenium Park, etc.) while stations in Cluster 2 contain a mix of commercial and tourist establishments.

-Based on these geospatial trends, I recommend the e-mail newsletter target each cluster differently.

 The data suggests casual riders might join the platform for recreational reasons and continue to use their membership for work.
 More evidence is